o-t-w/blog/src/content/blog/offset-path.md

 ```

 ## `inset()`
 Defines a rectangle via insets from each edge of the reference box.

-You can specify anywhere from one to four values.
+You can specify from one to four values.

 Set all sides to be inset by 15%:
 ```css